Positive Black Images

 Retail

-Merritt Investment Trust (MIT) is a limited liability company founded by Dexter R. Merritt Sr. The company’s portfolio includes Program Management Office (PMO) consulting services, real estate services, an art publishing and distribution company (Positive Black Images), and editorial services.
-The Positive Black Images fine art collection includes open & limited edition prints, full color & B/W reproductions, Christmas, All Occasion and Humorous greeting cards, ceramic mugs, and more.
-The Positive Black Images products are available for retail buyers, and they can be purchased wholesale by art galleries, art dealers, eCommerce sites, and other fine art businesses.
+Positive Black Images is a fine art publishing and distribution company located in Gaithersburg, MD.
+Their collection of fine art and gift accessories includes open & limited-edition prints, full color & B/W reproductions, Christmas, All Occasion, and Humorous greeting cards, ceramic mugs & more.
+Their products are available for retail buyers, and they can be purchased wholesale by art galleries, art dealers, eCommerce sites, and other businesses.